leejoramo/UUCGV/UUCGV ByLaws.md

 The Minister shall be responsible for:

-1. worship services, in collaboration with the Worship Team
+1. worship services in collaboration with the TLC and Worship Team
-2. assisting in the development and implementation of the Religious Education program for youth and adults
+2. assisting in the development and implementation of the Religious Education program for youth and adults in collaboration with the TLC, Religious Education Team and Religious Education Staff.
 3. providing pastoral care to members as needed
+4. Collaboration with the Care Team
 4. conduction of ordinance of dedication, union and marriage ceremonies
 5. funeral and memorial services
 6. such other religious observances as she or he may deem suitable